MooersLab/pymolpysnips/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-blue.svg)](https://opensource.org/licenses/MIT)

-# pymolpysnips project
+# pymolpysnips project (to be built out soon)

-Only the version for Jupyter Lab is available at this time.
-Go [here](https://github.com/MooersLab/jupyterlabpymolpysnips).
+Only the versions for Atom, gedit, and Jupyter Lab are available at this time.
+Go [here](https://github.com/MooersLab/jupyterlabpymolpysnips) for the Jupyter Lab snippets.

 ## Related repositories